a11yplan/playwright-dom-ax-merge/README.md

-# Accessibility Analysis Challenge
+# DOM Data Merging Task

 Welcome!
-This is a coding challenge focused on creating a robust solution for analyzing webpage accessibility by merging multiple data sources.
+This is a coding task focused on creating a robust solution for merging multiple data sources that represent different aspects of a webpage.

-## The Challenge
+## The Task

-Your task is to come up (and optionally implement) a solution that combines three different accessibility data sources into one:
+Your task is to design (and optionally implement) a solution that combines three different data sources into one:
 - DOM structure (from browser)
 - Accessibility tree (ARIA, roles, properties)
 - Automated accessibility test results

-The goal is to create a unified data structure that combines accessibility information from multiple sources into a single, consistent format for analysis.
+The goal is to create a unified data structure that combines information from multiple sources into a single, consistent format for analysis.

+## Time Guidance

+We suggest spending around 1.5 to 2 hours on this task.
+Here's a recommended breakdown:
+- 45-60 minutes on design and planning
+- Remaining time for implementation or detailed documentation

+Feel free to take more time if you'd like to explore additional features or edge cases.

+## Sample Code

+This repository includes sample code that demonstrates how to collect the required data.
+However, this is just one possible approach - feel free to:
+- Use this code as a starting point
+- Write your solution from scratch
+- Use different tools or libraries
+- Modify the data collection approach

 ## Getting Started